What is SFTR?

 In January 2014 the European Commission published a proposal to regulate Securities Financing Transactions (SFTs) as part of its ongoing commitment to the Financial Stability Board (FSB) to monitor financing markets and illuminate shadow banking.
 This new regulation responds to the need to enhance the transparency of the securities financing markets.

-Expected to apply from early 2019, the Securities Financing Transactions Regulation (SFTR) will set new reporting obligations which will have an impact on repos transactions and their related commodity financing techniques.
+Expected to apply from Q4 2019, the Securities Financing Transactions Regulation (SFTR) will set new reporting obligations which will have an impact on repos transactions and their related commodity financing techniques.

 SFTR impact on repo transactions